Kurumi-fan/Kurumi-s-autoclicker/README.md

 ## 📦 How to Use

 1. Launch the program
-2. Enter your key (once)
-3. Pick a section: Autoclicker / Macro / Recorder
+2. Pick a section: Autoclicker / Macro / Recorder
-4. Set your preferences (interval, hotkey, repeat time)
+3. Set your preferences (interval, hotkey, repeat time)
-5. Press the hotkey to start or stop
+4. Press the hotkey to start or stop
-6. Save/load profiles to reuse setups
+5. Save/load profiles to reuse setups

 ---